 - GET retrieve generic information about cluster properties.
-It accepts the optional schema parameter with the following values: glue2, crr.
-By the default the information is served as a GLUE2 document.
-The CRR rendering will be added in future ARC releases.
+It accepts the optional schema parameter.
+The default and only supported value in the currect ARC release is glue2.
+The CRR rendering might be added in the future ARC releases.
 XML or JSON returned according to request headers.

 - HEAD supported

 - PUT, POST, DELETE not supported.